CollegeDev/DonkeyGuard/README.md

 4. Reboot your device
 5. Now you can use DonkeyGuard

+## Translation
+If you want to translate the application, please visit [GetLocalization](http://www.getlocalization.com/DonkeyGuard/).
+I will sync these files every release.

 ## How can I report Bugs or feature requests?
 Simply use the features of github to report bugs or request new features.